-The Corporation anticipates that it may from time to time use the services of the law firm of Venable, Baetjer & Howard, of which Mr. Benjamin R. Civiletti, a Director of the Corporation, is a partner.
+The Corporation anticipates that it may from time to time use the services of the law firm of Venable, Baetjer & Howard, of which Mr. Benjamin R. Civiletti, a Director of the Corporation, is a partner and the firm of Reed, Smith, Shaw & McClay of which Mr. Richard H. Glanton is a partner.

-George C. Zoley, Vice Chairman of the Board and Chief Executive Officer of the Corporation, also serves as Senior Vice President of TWC and a Director of each of Wackenhut Corrections (U.K.) Limited, Wackenhut Corrections Corporation Australia Pty Limited, Premier Prison Services, Ltd., Premier Custodial Development, Ltd., Australasian Correctional Services Pty Limited, Australasian Correctional Management Pty Limited, Wackenhut Corrections Canada, Inc., and WCC RE Holdings, Inc., affiliates of the Company.
+George C. Zoley, Vice Chairman of the Board and Chief Executive Officer of the Corporation, also serves as Senior Vice President of TWC and a Director of each of Wackenhut Corrections (U.K.) Limited, Wackenhut Corrections Corporation Australia Pty Limited, Premier Prison Services, Ltd., Premier Custodial Development, Ltd., Australasian Correctional Services Pty Limited, Australasian Correctional Management Pty Limited, Wackenhut Corrections Canada, Inc., WCC RE Holdings, Inc., and Atlantic Shores Healthcare, affiliates of the Company.
 James P. Rowan, Vice President, General Counsel and Secretary of the Corporation, also serves as Senior Vice President and General Counsel of the Parent.
 George R. Wackenhut is Chairman of the Board of the Corporation, is Chairman of the Board and Chief Executive Officer of Parent and, together with his wife Ruth J. Wackenhut, through trusts over which they have sole dispositive and voting power, control approximately 50.05% of the issued and outstanding voting common stock of Parent.
-Parent owns all of the outstanding shares of Tuhnekcaw, Inc., a Delaware corporation which in turn owns approximately 54.69% of issued and outstanding shares of Common Stock of the Corporation.
-Richard R. Wackenhut, Chairman of the Board of Directors of the Corporation, also serves as President and Chief Operating Officer and a Director of Parent.
+Parent owns all of the outstanding shares of Tuhnekcaw, Inc., a Delaware corporation which in turn owns approximately 54.10% of issued and outstanding shares of Common Stock of the Corporation.
+Richard R. Wackenhut, member of the Board of Directors of the Corporation, also serves as President and Chief Operating Officer and a Director of Parent.
 He is the son of George R. and Ruth J. Wackenhut.